SysKitTeam/docs-securitymanager/how-to/accept-decline-access-requests.md

 title: Accept or decline access requests
 author: Petra Filipi
 date: 05/04/2018
-description: This section describes how to accept or decline access requests from SysKit Security Manager.
+description: This section describes how to accept or decline access requests using SysKit Security Manager.
 ---

 1. Navigate to the desired SharePoint Object in tree.